FastFinTech/.github/profile/README.md

   - 2000 - 2001: **Systems Engineer, Cooperative Research Center for Satellite Systems**

-    Built an Operations Control Console (OCC) for an experimental satellite using Visual Basic 6.
-It connected to hardware at various ground stations over the internet.
+    Built an Operations Control Console (OCC) for an experimental satellite using `Visual Basic 6`.
+It connected to satellite dish hardware at various ground stations over the internet.

-    Debugged software onboard the satellite and in the groundstation using Ada.
+    Debugged software onboard the satellite and in the groundstation using `Ada`.

   - 2001 - 2001: **Systems Engineer, Australian National University**